- Academic Affairs

 The director (Jane Kirschling) and co-directors (Heather Congdon and Dave Mallott) of the UMB Center for Interprofessional Education would like to invite you to prepare a brief (no more than one page) proposal indicating your interest in participating in this faculty development opportunity.

 The proposal should include a brief description of the proposed IPE project that the team will design and implement as a result of participating in the institute.
 The team selected to represent UMB will be asked to submit a proposal for seed grant funding from the center for up to $15,000 to support the IPE initiative in coming years.

 Makeup of Teams

-The team members identified in the proposal must represent at least three different health profession disciplines.
-One member of the team can be from another University of Maryland System university if s/he is representing a discipline other than those offered at UMB.
+The team members identified in the proposal must represent at least three health profession disciplines.
+One member of the team can be from another University of Maryland System university if they are representing a discipline other than those offered at UMB.
 The team should range in size from three to five members.